groupdocs/reference.groupdocs.com/content/sites/groupdocs/conversion/english/net/groupdocs.conversion.options.load/baseimageloadoptions/defaultfont/_index.md

 second_title: GroupDocs.Conversion for .NET API Reference
 description: Default font for Psd Emf Wmf document types.
 The following font will be used if a font is missing.
 type: docs
-weight: 20
+weight: 10
-url: /net/groupdocs.conversion.options.load/imageloadoptions/defaultfont/
+url: /net/groupdocs.conversion.options.load/baseimageloadoptions/defaultfont/
 ---
-## ImageLoadOptions.DefaultFont property
+## BaseImageLoadOptions.DefaultFont property

 Default font for Psd, Emf, Wmf document types.
 The following font will be used if a font is missing.